Jabulani-N/atlas-gan/dcgan/README.md

 `def preprocess_images(self, images):`

  * `images`: a `list` of images stored as `numpy.ndarrays`
-    * Resize the images with inter-cubic interpolation
+    * Resizes the images with inter-cubic interpolation
-    * Rescale all images to have pixel values in the range [0, 1]
+    * Rescales all images to have pixel values in the range [0, 1], rather than [0, 255]
   * `Return`s a tuple of `(pimages, image_shapes)`:
     * `pimages`: a `numpy.ndarray` of shape `(ni, input_h, input_w, 3)` containing all preprocessed images
         * `ni`: the number of images that were preprocessed